gencebay/httplive/README.md

 Hosting ports can be array comma separated string <5003,5004> to host multiple endpoint.
 First value of the array is the default port.

 HttpLive creates a key-value database for the URLs you define.
 Here the port value is used as a prefix for the keys.
 When working with a single port, the data is associated with this port as a keys prefix.
-When you specify multiple ports, the first port of the array (array) is selected as the default port, and the other port uses the data specified for the first port.
+When you specify multiple ports, the first port of the array (array) is selected as the default port, and the other port uses the data specified for the default port.

 For httplive application running with port 5003:

     GET/api/guideline/mobiletoken

 this key will be stored in the Bucket with the name 5003.
 Therefor if you running app as single port with 5004 you can not access the keys of 5003 port.
-You can use multiple host endpoint mode to overcome this situation.
+You can use multi-port host to overcome this situation.

 ### TODO